Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 # Samurai

 > *Fight Deliberately and Precisely.
-Be Unwavering - Written by [PerfectlyCircularSeal](https://docs.google.com/document/d/1b-8jLkYuOxQJIEyUHK4yAK8FBpwaSpgROjp7Tmb6hwg/edit#heading=h.olwfsxx9oz32)*
+Be Unwavering*

 The Samurai is a fighter who draws on an implacable fighting spirit to overcome enemies.
 A samurai’s resolve is nearly unbreakable, and the enemies in a samurai’s path have two choices: yield or die fighting.

+> Written by PerfectlyCircularSeal*

 ### Level 3: Brush and Blade